Celosia Flower Care is simple and easy! With slight maintenance, you can get prolifically flowers in your home and garden!

 Celosia Flower Care

-3. Keep it warm
+3. Keep Them Warm

-5. Do mulching
+5. Do Mulching

 6. Deadhead Flowers

 Note: Before cutting, make sure to sterilize the blades by cleaning with alcohol and let it dry before using.

-7. Look for pests
+7. Look for Pests

 Spider mites and aphids are the most common pest that attacks Celosias.
 Simply wash them away with a strong stream of water.
 This also removes the dust from the leaves too, which can contribute to the growth of mites.